-- Positron emission tomography (PET) scan – is which a small amount of radioactive glucose (sugar) is injected into a vein and go through usually a CT scanner to pick up cancer cells that often take up more glucose than normal cells and could therefore be a powerful scan to find the cancer cells in the body.
+- Positron emission tomography (PET) scan – in which a small amount of radioactive glucose (sugar) is injected into a vein and it usually goes through a CT scanner to pick up cancer cells that often take up more glucose than normal cells and could therefore, be a powerful scan to find the cancer cells in the body.

 - Biopsy – removal of part of the suspected tissue of a bone tumour and examined by a qualified pathologist to determine the nature of the tissue cells.